There’s a huge mistake that new language learners tend to make.

 Why Children’s Books are Great for German Learners

-It is all too common to find language learners trying their skills out with material which is not made for their level.
+It is all too common to find language learners trying their skills out with material that is not made for their level.
 Sure, they may be feeling confident after learning German idioms, slang, and proverbs.
 They may be well on their way to German fluency, but there is no real “fast lane” to master German literature.
-Instead of gradually increasing comprehension, they attempt to read Kafka’s “Metamorphosis” after two weeks half-hardheartedly studying vocabulary.
+Instead of gradually increasing comprehension, they attempt to read Kafka’s “Metamorphosis” after two weeks of half-hardheartedly studying vocabulary.